anushkadesai06/anushkadesai06/README.md

-- 👋 Hi, I’m @anushkadesai06
+- 👋 Hi, I’m Anushka Desai
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Programming

 <!---
 anushkadesai06/anushkadesai06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.